 As the theory goes, your body is built to consume fat.
 It’s what our brains run on.
 And your body can’t change fat into sugar.
 Your body can biochemically change carbs and protein into sugar.
 So, if you just cut the carbs and shift it to protein your body will find a means to make sugar.
 At a high level, this is where Atkins breaks down.

 (3) Eat or drink nothing white.
-This goes for potatoes (The Lord know how much I miss french fries), anything fried or made of corn, milk, and most of all sugar or any substance that tries to be sugar.
+This goes for potatoes (The Lord knows how much I miss french fries), anything fried or made of corn, milk, and most of all sugar or any substance that tries to be sugar.
 I mean nothing.
 No diet soda.
 No real soda.
 There are other foods to think about too.
 No Cheetos with cheddar pixie dust.
 No bread.
-No sugar in your coffee, drink it black.
+No sugar in your coffee; drink it black.
 God meant you to drink it black anyway.

 (4) Go crazy with the green stuff.
 Remember the opening song to Indiana Jones and the Temple of Doom?
 Yes, anything goes.
 As long as it’s green, you’re good to go.

 (5) Protein is your friend.
 Chicken, steak, pork, etc., eat all you want.

 (6) If you get a craving for the Starbuck Peppermint Hot Chocolate, write it down.
 If you’re a smartphone user, put it in Microsoft OneNote, Evernote, or Notability.
 When Saturday rolls around, go crazy.
 Eat whatever you want.
 Your body needs a change of pace once in a while.
 If you do the same workout week after week, what happens?
 The benefits gradually decrease.
 It’s good to mix it up.
 The same goes for food, at least in theory.